trying to understand why its important to wear the veil. I came across

 all to see.

-Think of what happened in the
+Think of what occurred in the

-they prayedand demons frolicked in the Church.
+their heads when they prayedand demons frolicked in the Church.

 When stripped of its divine dignity,